 Research shows that learning roots more deeply when connected to something your child is interested in.
 And what can be more interesting to kids than warm, gooey, sweet cookies?
 Or fresh baked bread?
 To help your kids explore STE(A)M (science, technology, engineering, arts and math) activities, look no further than your family’s kitchen.
-The following educational activities and food-based science experiments will make any child feel eager to learn at home:
+The following educational activities and food-based science experiments will make any child feel eager to learn at home—plus, they’re affordable!

 Put a peeled and unpeeled orange into water and ask your kids which one they think will float.
 Air gets trapped between the skin and the fruit, so, much to many kids’ surprise, the unpeeled orange will float.
 Afterward, make fresh squeezed orange juice to talk about the important biological function juices provide.